 Paul&Shark has introduced a new fabric to its collection of garments made from recycled and sustainable materials: ECONYL®, a regenerated nylon yarn created from discarded materials such as fishing nets and other nylons.
 ECONYL® yarn can be recycled indefinitely, and it is produced through a radical process of regeneration and purification, in order to maintain the properties of the virgin nylon, and ensure extremely high quality and performance.

-Paul&Shark chose to use ECONYL® fibre to manufacture some iconic pieces of the SS21 collection, such as: shirts, jackets, trousers and swimsuits.
+Paul&Shark chose to use ECONYL® fibre to manufacture some iconic pieces of the collections, such as: shirts, jackets, trousers and swimsuits.

 Paul&Shark collaborates with the Shark Trust, an NGO which safeguards the future of sharks through positive change.
 Shark conservation is a global issue, and thus requires global commitment.
 Paul&Shark and the Shark Trust are jointly committed to safeguarding the future of sharks through positive change.